A peek at Golar LNG Limited (GLNG): Who has invested in It?

 Sponsored

-The stock witnessed a -10.86% loss in the last 1 month and extending the period to 3 months gives it a 16.31%, and is -3.18% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.98% over the week and 4.63% over the month.
+The stock witnessed a -0.50% loss in the last 1 month and extending the period to 3 months gives it a 16.13%, and is 5.54% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.09% over the week and 4.63% over the month.

 Golar LNG Limited (GLNG) Analyst Forecasts